doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

 * Connect to the Windows Server Jumpbox VM.
   * Navigate to *portal.azure.com* > *Virtual machines* > *jumpwin1*
     * Click *Connect*, select the *Bastion* tab, then click *Use Bastion*
-    * For *username* enter the UPN of the domain admin, which by default is *bootstrapadmin@mytestlab.local*.
+    * For *username* enter the UPN of the domain admin, which by default is *bootstrapadmin@mysandbox.local*.
     * For *password* use the value of the *adminpassword* secret in key vault.
     * Click *Connect*
   * Disable Server Manager